Sure Dividend

 The company has generated attractive riskadjusted returns through directly originated senior secured loans and additional capital appreciation through warrants.

-On April 29th, 2025, Horizon announced its Q1 results for the period ending March 31st, 2025.
-For the quarter, total investment income fell 6.2% year-over-year to $24.5 million, primarily due to lower interest income on investments from the debt investment portfolio.
+On October 28th, 2025, Horizon announced its Q3 results.
+For the quarter, total investment income rose 6.9% year-over-year to $26.3 million, driven primarily by higher fee and interest income on investments from the debt portfolio.

 Click here to download our most recent Sure Analysis report on HRZN (preview of page 1 of 3 shown below):